 All reported capital assets except land and construction in progress are depreciated/amortized.
 Improvements are depreciated over the remaining useful lives of the related capital assets.
-The District is reporting intangible right to use assets related to leased equipment.
+The District is reporting intangible right to use assets related to leased equipment and software.
 The intangible assets are being amortized in a systematic and rational manner of the shorter of the lease term or the useful life of the underlying asset.
 Depreciation/amortization is computed using the straight-line method over the following useful lives:

 Governmental Business-Type

 Activities Activities

 Description Estimated Lives Estimated Lives

 Land improvements 20 years N/A

 Buildings and improvements 20 - 40 years N/A

 Furniture and equipment 5 - 20 years 8 - 15 years

 Intangible right to use - leased equipment 5 years N/A

+Intangible right to use - software 2 - 6 years N/A

 Vehicles 6 - 8 years N/A